1. Escaping the Meal Deal Trap

 1. Does the jar smell in the communal fridge?

-No. Because the concentrate is sealed at the bottom under the noodles and veg, it doesn't release any aroma until you open it and add hot water.
+No. Because the concentrate is sealed at the bottom under the noodles and vegetables, it does not release any aroma until you open it and add hot water.

 2. Can I use a thermos?

 Yes.
-If you don't have a kettle at work (e.g., working on a building site or driving), make the soup at home in a high-quality food flask.
-It will stay hot for 4-6 hours.
+If you do not have a kettle at work, for example if you are working on-site or driving, make the soup at home in a high-quality food flask.
+It will stay hot for four to six hours.

 3. What vegetables work best?

-Use vegetables that don't need much cooking.
+Use vegetables that do not need much cooking.
 Spinach, pak choi, grated carrots, mushrooms, and sweetcorn are perfect.
-Avoid chunks of raw potato or broccoli as they won't cook in the hot water.
+Avoid large chunks of raw potato or broccoli as they will not soften sufficiently in the hot water.

 4. Is it cheaper than a sandwich?

 Significantly.
 A tablespoon of concentrate costs around £0.80.
-Add some noodles and leftover veg, and your total lunch cost is under £2.00.
-Compare that to the £4-£5 average for a high street lunch.
+Add some noodles and leftover vegetables, and your total lunch cost is often under £2.00.
+Compare that to the £5.00 average for a high street lunch.

 5. Do I need to keep the concentrate in the office fridge?

-No. You can keep a jar of Collanature in your desk drawer (if unopened) or in the office fridge (once opened).
-It’s your secret weapon for days when you forget to prep.
+You can keep a jar of Collanature in your desk drawer if it is unopened.
+Once opened, it should be kept in the office fridge.
+It is your secret weapon for days when you forget to prepare a meal.

 Final Thoughts

-You don't have to sacrifice your health for convenience.
+You do not have to sacrifice your wellness for convenience.
 With a kettle and a jar, you can reclaim your lunch break, save money, and nourish your body, all without leaving your desk.